There is a great deal of

 because factors that vary among a population tend to occur most commonly in the

 middle range, and least commonly at the two extremes.
-Take human height for example.
-Although you may find a man who is 7
+Take human height for

-feet tall, or one who is 4 feet tall, most men will fall somewhere between 5
+tall, most men will fall somewhere between 5 and 6 feet in height.
+The more men

-and 6 feet in height.
-The more men we measure to determine average male height,
+we measure to determine average male height, the less effect those uncommon

-the less effect those uncommon extreme (tall or short) individuals will tend to
+extreme (tall or short) individuals will tend to impact the average.
+Thus, one

-experiments is that it helps to assure that the
+reason why repetition is so important in experiments is that it helps to assure

-for the greater population those individuals represent.
+but also for the greater population those individuals represent.

 "The use of a sample (or